 3. Accurate Perception & Correct Expression

-4. Constancy of Aim and effort & Non-Laziness
+4. Constancy of Aim and Effort & Non-Laziness

 5. Moderation & Non-Excessiveness

 Notice that these virtues come in pairs – things to do (stuff which is right) and things to avoid (stuff which is wrong).
-What this means, for example, is that not only do we need be warm, kind, supportive, courteous and loving towards others, we should also abstain from hurting anyone physically, emotionally, mentally or spiritually.
-Together this forms the virtue of Loving Kindness & Non-Injury.
-Hence both aspects of every virtue is important and needs to be thus balanced.
+What this means, for example, is that not only do we need to be warm, kind, supportive, courteous, and loving towards others, but we should also abstain from hurting anyone physically, emotionally, mentally, or spiritually.
+Together, this forms the virtue of ‘Loving Kindness & Non-Injury.
+Hence, both aspects of every virtue are important and need to be thus balanced.

-So the good question is why?
+So the good question is, why?

 Spiritual Connection

-According to MCKS, the connection between the Higher Soul and Incarnated Soul is strong, then the spiritual cord of the aspirant is wide (like a thick pipe).
-If the connection between the Higher Soul and Incarnated Soul is weak, then the spiritual cord is thin (like a spider’s web).
-The stronger the connection between the Higher Soul and incarnated soul, the faster will be the progress of the student.
-While the Higher Soul is not perfect it is pure.
-The Higher Soul additional is significantly more developed than the Incarnated Soul and hence is able to guide the Incarnated Soul as it goes through its journey in life.
+According to MCKS, the connection between the Higher Soul and Incarnated Soul is strong, and the spiritual cord of the aspirant is wide (like a thick pipe).
+If the connection between the Higher Soul and Incarnated Soul is weak, the spiritual cord is thin (like a spider’s web).
+The stronger the connection between the Higher Soul and Incarnated Soul, the faster the student will progress.
+While the Higher Soul is not perfect, it is pure.
+The Higher Soul is significantly more developed than the Incarnated Soul and hence is able to guide the Incarnated Soul as it goes through its journey in life.
 Specifically, according to MCKS, “Light, love, power, and clarity come from a strong spiritual connection.”
-Therefore, the stronger the connection between the Higher Soul and Incarnated Soul, the smoother would life be.
-Based on the teachings of MCKS: “When the virtues are highly developed, this means that the Higher Soul has greater connection or control over the Incarnated Soul and the body… Everytime you refrain from unwholesome action, the connection with your higher soul increases.
-But everytime you break the virtues, the connection becomes thinner.”
+Therefore, the stronger the connection between the Higher Soul and Incarnated Soul, the smoother life will be.

 Power through Inner Purification